Romans 7

 What shall we say then?
 Is the Law sin?
 May it never be!
 On the contrary, I would not have come to know sin except through the Law; for I would not have known about coveting if the Law had not said, “YOU SHALL NOT COVET.”

-(a) Is the Law sin?
-The law is not sin, but living under the law will produce sin in your life.
+(b) Is the Law sin?
+The Law is not sin, but living under the Law will stir up fleshly desires (such as the desire to make yourself righteous).

-(b) I would not have come to know sin.
-Like a mirror, the law reveals our true state before God.
-Like an x-ray, it reveals the tumor of sin.
+(d) I would not have come to know sin.
+Like a mirror, the Law reveals our sin and need for a Savior.

 Further reading: “What are the three uses of the law?